Mawhaze/attdm/README.md

 ### Where i left off

-- building a basic CLI to test functionality and trial out during a dnd campaign prior to the api being built.
+- building a basic CLI to test functionality and test out during a dnd campaign prior to the api being built.
 - need to add loot tables to the campaign and build out pc loot selection function

 ### Stack